Tanshio vs. Gyutan: What’s the Difference?

-When diners order Tanshio, the Yakiniku restaurant near my house serves thinly sliced salted beef tongue, so I assumed Tanshio to be made of cow tongues.
+When diners order Tanshio, the Yakiniku restaurant near my house serves thinly sliced salted beef tongue, so I assumed Tanshio from a cow.

-But from the Tanshio snack that I picked up today, I noticed that Tanshio can also be made of pork tongues.
+But from the snack I picked up today, I noticed that pork tongues could also be the main ingredient.

-In fact, doing some online research about that, I found out that some Japanese Yakiniku restaurants offer salted, sliced pork tongue by the name of Tanshio.
+And after researching, I found out that some Japanese Yakiniku restaurants offer salted pork tongue slices under the name of Tanshio.

-Besides, Sendai’s Gyutan usually uses carefully selected beef tongues and it takes much time and labor to be prepared as compared to average Tanshio slices offered by affordable Yakiniku restaurants.
+Sendai’s Gyutan uses carefully selected beef tongues and takes much time and labor to prepare, compared to average Tanshio slices offered by affordable Yakiniku restaurants.

-Specifically, ordinary Japanese Yakiniku restaurants serve the Tanshio beef (or pork) tongue, thinly slicing soon after removing the outer skin.
+Specifically, ordinary Japanese Yakiniku restaurants serve Tanshio beef/pork tongue, thinly slicing soon after removing the outer skin.